dienodiba/dienodiba.github.io/_pages/MTSolutions.md

 - Detailed and accurate subsurface models for exploration.
 - Improved decision-making based on comprehensive geophysical insights.

 As I begin my journey in the consulting field, I am eager to offer high-quality analysis at competitive rates.
 I welcome the opportunity to collaborate and support your projects.

-Feel free to [connect with me](https://dienodiba.com/profile) to discuss how we can work together.
+Feel free to connect with me at info@dienodiba.com to discuss how we can work together.